The Big Breakfast: Cancellation

 In December 2001, it was announced that The Big Breakfast was to be axed the following March.
+This was due in part to Chris Moyles being offered the show after filming his pilot and being told if he took the show, they would "keep it"; otherwise, they would "scrap it".
+Ultimately, he chose against doing the show, as he couldn't "make up his mind" and wasn't sure he could do his afternoon radio show at the same time.

 In the programme's final months, former cover presenter Lisa Rogers was given a role as an extra presenter while Zig and Zag returned for the final six weeks in their former slot, The Crunch, for which a new bathroom set was installed in the house.
 The final Big Breakfast aired on 29 March 2002 and included a retrospective that included contributions from Evans, Roslin, Vaughan and Van Outen.
 Both Evans and Vaughan declared the cancelling of the show a bad idea, but the show ended with a tribute from the Prince of Wales before the last ever Friday song.
 When the show finished, the house reverted to a private residence, now known as The Cottage.
 After renovation following a fire, it has also been used for a few television shows, including the one-off special edition of The Big Breakfast, which aired in 2021.

 In total, 2,481 episodes were broadcast during the original run.
 Episodes were broadcast every weekday morning from 28 September 1992 to 29 March 2002, with exception of 12–14 September 2001, when it was replaced with news coverage of the September 11 terrorist attacks on the United States of America, for a total of 2,477.
 In addition to this, four extra episodes were broadcast on Christmas Day 1994 and Christmas Eve 1995 (both of which fell on the weekend), and the evenings of New Year's Eve 1992 and 1999.